kevintruong/data-engineering-knowledge-base/aws-solution-architecture-practice-quiz.md

 - [ ] Launch EC2 instances into multiple regions behind an ALB and use a Route 53 failover routing policy

-- [ ] Launch EC2 instances into multiple regions behind an NLB and use AWS Global Accelerator
+- [x] Launch EC2 instances into multiple regions behind an NLB and use AWS Global Accelerator

 - [ ] Launch EC2 instances into multiple regions behind an ALB and use Amazon CloudFront with a pair of static IP addresses

 ----

-Answer: 3
+Answer:

+- [x] Launch EC2 instances into multiple regions behind an NLB and use AWS Global Accelerator

 **Explanation:**